 A youthful area with fusion cuisine

-St Kilda is a youthful area known for its trendy spots, hip clientele and fusion food.
-For a delicious vegan brunch, head to Matcha Mylkbar, where the vegan eggs actually look and taste like real eggs.
-At Cicciolina, pair velvety wines with fresh Italian favourites, or at Juana Taco munch down a taco or 2 – anything goes.
+St Kilda is a youthful area known for its trendy spots, hip clientele, and fusion food.
+For delicious home-made Mediterranean food and cocktails, head to Lady Of St Kilda.
+At Cicciolina, pair velvety wines with fresh Italian favorites, or at Juana Taco, munch down a taco or 2, anything goes.

-The streets here are truly multicultural with kosher cafes sat next to coffee houses, ice cream parlours sat between burger joints and Mediterranean restaurants.
-For colourful confections, head to Acland Street, where historic cake shops fill the spaces.
-Other spots to mention are Supernormal Canteen, Mr Wolf and Il Fornaio.
+The streets here are truly multicultural with kosher cafes sat next to coffeehouses and ice cream parlors sat between burger joints and Mediterranean restaurants.
+For colorful confections, head to Acland Street, where historic cake shops fill the spaces.

 Chinatown